guilherme096/mockary/README.md

 ### Define a Mock

-There are some examples in the `config.ini` file.
+There are some examples in the `/mockary/mockary/config.ini` file.
 To add a new one use this base template:

 ```ini
 [MockName]